maneandrea/BibliographyManager/README.md

 Every paper is associated to a unique ID (typically the Inspire ID) and is given a small description.
 Data can be automatically retrieved from the Inspire database.
 It is also possible to add papers from the present day directly from within the application.

 The application offers a way to categorize papers in up to 26 customizable "groups".
 Any paper can belong to zero or more groups.
-Paper can then be searched for keywords or filtered by groups.
+Papers can then be searched for keywords or filtered by groups.

 It is possible to select a subset of papers and create a new .bib file containing only those.
 This is useful for creating paper specific bibliographies to share with coauthors.